 The goal of dissociative fugue treatment is to help the person come to terms with the stress or trauma that triggered the fugue.
 Treatment also aims to develop new coping methods to prevent further fugue episodes.
 The best treatment approach depends on the individual and the severity of his or her symptoms, but most likely will include some combination of the following treatment methods:

-- Medication: There is no medication to treat the dissociative disorders themselves.
-However, a person with a dissociative disorder who also suffers from depression or anxiety might benefit from treatment with a medication such as antidepressant, anti-anxiety, or antipsychotic drugs.
+There is no medication to treat the dissociative disorders themselves.
+However, if a person with a dissociative disorder also suffers from depression or anxiety, he or she might benefit from treatment with a medication such as antidepressant, anti-anxiety, or antipsychotic drugs.

 What Is the Outlook for People With Dissociative Fugue?

 Most dissociative fugues are brief, lasting from less than a day to several months.
 Often, the disorder goes away on its own.
 The outlook, therefore, is quite good.
 However, without treatment to work out the underlying problem, additional fugue episodes can occur.

 Although it might not be possible to prevent dissociative fugue, it might be helpful to begin treatment in people as soon as they begin to have symptoms.
 Further, quick intervention following a traumatic event or emotionally distressing experience might help reduce the risk of developing dissociative disorders.